DaanRaven/RMA-DataCompletenessOfEvents/README.md

 # Data Completeness of Events for Cultural Heritage Institutions

-Here you can find my research poster and, once completed, my research paper.
+Here you can find my research poster, slideset and, once completed, my research paper.